-Myth #3 explored: measurement is usually an expensive exercise without always being useful
+PR Measurement Myth #3 explored: measurement is usually an expensive exercise without always being useful

-“Expectation is the root of all heartache.” – William Shakespeare
+“Expectation is the root of all heartache.”

 Anyone who has seen a Communication/PR department in action will notice the constant hustle and bustle and delivery of outputs.
 Brochures, newsletters, web content, media releases… the list is never-ending.
 So what would happen if instead, this focus on constant activity, was reduced and an emphasis was placed on discovery through observation, focus groups, analysis of feedback (compliments/complaints), online surveys and insight-rich stakeholder interviews?

-In my experience, discovery is worth a whole lot more than constant activity as it delivers concrete answers as opposed to “guessing” what hits its mark with an audience.
+In our experience, discovery is worth a whole lot more than constant activity as it delivers concrete answers as opposed to “guessing” what hits its mark with an audience.
 These days, the journey of discovery is easier than ever thanks to online opportunities that make the surveying of customers and constituents more affordable and achievable.
 Additionally, omnibus surveys are another affordable option, providing Communication/PR departments with the opportunity to include a handful of questions into an independent and statistically representative sample of participants, without blowing entire budgets.

-Keep in mind, I’m not talking about market research here.
+Keep in mind, we’r not talking about market research here.
 The needs of communication research are quite different as our interests are as much on the minority as the majority.
 Particularly in terms of the information related to search behaviours that act as guideposts for our messages.
 Are they being understood or is our target audience not following our message?
 Sure, we must acknowledge that there will always be a need for and value in exploring deep consumer insights that only primary research can deliver.

-If both answers are no, this gives me a firm grasp as to where these departments stand in terms of measurement and evaluation.
+If both answers are no, this gives us a firm grasp as to where these departments stand in terms of measurement and evaluation.
 Whenever you’re in doubt as a Communication/PR professional as to whether you should be using metrics in your department, remember, the value of measurement goes back to understanding your goals.

 - Are you under pressure to achieve more with fewer resources?
 If so, you need to have an understanding of the department’s efficiency.